huma-engineering/huma-docs/data-collection/clinician-portal/getting-started/your-profile.md

 Edit the name as it is shown on the interface to colleagues and patients.

 ### Contact Information
 You can edit your mobile number that is used as part of the 2-factor authentication process.
 Don’t forget to include the area code in your phone number.
-Your mail is set as your username so that cannot be modified.
+Your email is set as your username so that cannot be modified.

 ![Contact Info](./assets/YourProfile03.png)